(ar for MOE ter ol)

 Concerns related to adverse effects:

-• Asthma-related deaths: [U.S. Boxed Warning]: Long-acting beta2-agonists (LABAs) increase the risk of asthma-related deaths.
+• Asthma-related deaths: [US Boxed Warning]: Long-acting beta2-agonists (LABAs) increase the risk of asthma-related deaths.
 Monotherapy with a LABA is contraindicated in the treatment of asthma.
-In a large, randomized, placebo-controlled U.S. clinical trial (SMART, 2006), salmeterol was associated with an increase in asthma-related deaths (when added to usual asthma therapy); risk is considered a class effect among all LABAs.
+In a large, randomized, placebo-controlled US clinical trial (SMART 2006), salmeterol was associated with an increase in asthma-related deaths (when added to usual asthma therapy); risk is considered a class effect among all LABAs.
 Data are not available to determine if the addition of an inhaled corticosteroid lessens this increased risk of death associated with LABA use; however, current guidelines recommend the use of an inhaled corticosteroid before adding a LABA (GINA 2015; NIH/NHLBI 2007).
 LABAs should not be used for acute bronchospasm.
 In a more recent multicenter, randomized, double-blinded trial, the use of salmeterol and an inhaled corticosteroid (ie, fluticasone) combined in a single inhaler in a large number of adolescent and adult patients with persistent asthma (non-life threatening and stable) did not increase the risk of serious asthma-related events compared with fluticasone alone; in addition, patients receiving fluticasone/salmeterol had fewer severe asthma exacerbations compared with patients receiving fluticasone alone (Stempel 2016).
 Safety and efficacy of arformoterol in patients with asthma have not been established.

 • Bronchospasm: Paradoxical bronchospasm that may be life-threatening may occur with use of inhaled bronchodilating agents; this reaction should be distinguished from inadequate response.
 Discontinue immediately if paradoxical bronchospasm occurs and institute alternative therapy.